CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 ```

 <img src="DEP_Irradiance_Analysis_files/figure-gfm/plot_emm_small-1.png" style="display: block; margin: auto;" />

-There is no apparent difference for qualitative meaning.
-We can look
+There is no apparent difference in the qualitative meaning we might draw
-more closely at the model comparisons.
+from these two models.
+We can look more closely by formally comparing
+model predictions and “marginal means”.

 ### Compare Marginal and Observed Means